TobiasFranek/webuntis/docs/BasicUsage/Querys.md

 ```php
 $query->get('Students')->findAll();
 ```
-if you call this method you get all Students in this case
+if you call this method you get all Students.

 ```php
 $query->get('Students')->findBy(['firstName' => 'seppi']);